Mixed $\ell$-adic complexes for schemes over number fields: Construction of the stable homotopic -functor

-(see SGA 5 III 1.6).
+\begin{proof} On the categories $\Dbc$, we have canonical isomorphisms (see SGA 5 III 1.6).
 These induce similar isomorphisms in the categories $\Dbh$ and $\Dbm$.

-By the construction of $f_*$ (see Definition \ref{def_H_mf}), we only need to show the statement of the proposition for the functors $\Hp^0 f_*$ with the source of $f$ affine between the categories $\Perv_{mf}(X)$, and for the restriction functors to an open subscheme.
-But then it is an immediate consequence of the similar result for the categories $\Perv(X)$, which follows from the result recalled at the beginning of the proof and from the t-exactness of the external tensor product (see Proposition \ref{prop_exactness}).
+By the construction of $f_*$ (see Definition \ref{def_H_mf}), we only need to show the statement of the proposition for the functors ${}^0 f_*$ between the categories $\Perv_{mf}(X)$.
+But then it is an immediate consequence of the similar result for the categories $\Perv(X)$, which follows from the result recalled at the beginning of the proof and from the t-exactness of the external tensor product (see Proposition \ref{prop_exactness}). \end{proof}